What is the Culture Monitor?

 Annual report

-The domain and theme pages of the Culture Monitor are updated periodically.
-Once a year, however, we make a summary overview of the cultural sector and bundle the most recent texts in an annual report.
-The annual report thus offers the possibility to easily take note of all pages and serves as an archive of the Culture Monitor.
+The domain and theme pages of the Cultuurmonitor are updated periodically.
+However, once a year we produce a summary overview of the cultural sector and bundle the most current texts into an annual report.
+The annual report serves as the archive of the Cultuurmonitor.

 How do we produce the Culture Monitor?